7.1. Customize the menu bar and toolbars of itom#

 Note

 Please consider, that in line 8 an argtuple is appended to the function-call to btn2.
-Altough only one argument is passed, it must be included in a tuple.
+Although only one argument is passed, it must be included in a tuple.
 Usually a tuple is created by the brace operator (2).
 However, since only one argument is given, python is interpreting this brace-operator as mathematical expression and it is reduced to 2 only.
-Therefore, we use the square bracket in order to create a list, that is implicitely converted to a tuple or append a comma to the brace operator (2,).
+Therefore, we use the square bracket in order to create a list, that is implicitly converted to a tuple or append a comma to the brace operator (2,).

 removeMenu("Menu1")

-The only argument of the command removeMenu() is only the key of the menu-item to delete.
+is only the key of the menu-item to delete.

 7.1.3.
-Icons in user-defined toolbars and menus
+Icons in user-defined toolbars and menus#

 Besides assigning an external icon-file to the icon parameter, itom also gives you access to any icons that are compiled as resources within the itom application.
 All icons, that are included in these resources are listed in the icon browser:

 The icon browser is accessible in any script window by its menu edit >> icon browser (or Ctrl+B).
 If you found your desired icon, double click on the entry in order to copy the appropriate string to the clipboard and paste it afterwards into your script.
-Resource locations always start witha colon (:) sign.
+Resource locations always start with a colon (:) sign.

 7.1.3.1.
-Icons from Resource files (rcc)
+Icons from Resource files (rcc)#

-An rcc resource file can also be unloaded again via unregisterResource().
+An rcc resource file can also be unloaded again via unregisterResource()

 To create such a resource file, one is referred to the official documentation of Qt: https://doc.qt.io/qt-5/resources.html